victor-m-p/mdwikiNLP/classroom1.md

         2. The use of “the”?

-## The NLP virtual env setup guide:
+## The NLP virtual env setup guide
 - Open anaconda prompt on windows or terminal on MacOS/Linux
 - Run the following:
   - `conda create -n nlp tensorflow`